anaptecs/jeaf-generator.io/developer-guide/general-behavior.md

 - Object Validation inside builders when objects are created (defined in UML model or as Maven configuration parameter for all generated objects)<br><br>

 {% include notification.html
-message="Please be aware that for all stereotypes / annotations except `null` is considered to be a valid value.
+message="Please be aware that for all stereotypes / annotations `null` is considered to be a valid value.
 Only exception is `@NotNull`." status="is-info"
 %}